-DAMAGE THRESHOLD

-Laser-Induced Damage in Silica Optical Fibers

-The following tutorial details damage mechanisms relevant to unterminated (bare) fiber, terminated optical fiber, and other fiber components from laser light sources.
-These mechanisms include damage that occurs at the air / glass interface (when free-space coupling or when using connectors) and in the optical fiber itself.
-A fiber component, such as a bare fiber, patch cable, or fused coupler, may have multiple potential avenues for damage (e.g., connectors, fiber end faces, and the device itself).
-The maximum power that a fiber can handle will always be limited by the lowest limit of any of these damage mechanisms
+DAMAGE THRESHOLD Laser-Induced Damage in Silica Optical Fibers Quick Links The following tutorial details damage mechanisms relevant to unterminated (bare) fiber, Damage at the Air / Glass Interface terminated optical fiber, and other fiber components from laser light sources.
+These mechanisms include damage that occurs at the air / glass interface (when free-space coupling or when Intrinsic Damage Threshold using connectors) and in the optical fiber itself.
+A fiber component, such as a bare fiber, patch Preparation and Handling of Optical Fibers cable, or fused coupler, may have multiple potential avenues for damage (e.g., connectors, fiber end faces, and the device itself).
+The maximum power that a fiber can handle will always be limited by the lowest limit of any of these damage mechanisms.